dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 * The `browser` package contains the `dart.js` script that checks for native Dart support.

-* The `http_server` makes it easier to write HTTP server by providing a high-level HTTP server API.
+* The `http_server` package makes it easier to write HTTP server by providing a high-level HTTP server API.

 * The `path` package provides common path manipulation operations,